model-checking/verify-rust-std/doc/src/general-rules.md

 Everyone is welcome to submit new challenge proposals for review by our committee.
 Follow the following steps to create a new proposal:

-1. Create a tracking issue using the Issue template [Challenge Proposal](template.md) for your challenge.
+1. Create a tracking issue using the [challenge template](./challenge_template.md) for your challenge.
 2. In your fork of this repository do the following:
     1. Copy the template file (`book/src/challenge_template.md`) to `book/src/challenges/<ID_NUMBER>-<challenge-name>.md`.
     2. Fill in the details according to the template instructions.